SoftwareHeritage/swh-model/docs/persistent-identifiers.rst

 Semantics
 ---------

-";" is used a separator between persistent identifiers and additional optional contextual information.
-Each piece of contextual information is specified as a key/value pair, using "=" as a separator.
+``;`` is used as separator between persistent identifiers and additional optional contextual information.
+Each piece of contextual information is specified as a key/value pair, using ``=`` as a separator.

 The following piece of contextual information are supported:

-* line numbers: it is possible to specify a single line number or a line range, separating two numbers with "-".
+* line numbers: it is possible to specify a single line number or a line range, separating two numbers with ``-``.
 Note that line numbers are purely indicative and are not meant to be stable, as in some degenerate cases (e.g., text files which mix different types of line terminators) it is impossible to resolve them unambiguously.

 * software origin: where a given object has been found or observed in the wild, as the URI that was used by Software Heritage to ingest the object into the